minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 Read gateway configuration from another location

-    Default: /etc/dlt_gateway.conf
+    Default: /etc/mct_gateway.conf

 # Permission configuration

 DLT daemon runs with e.g.
- User: genivi_dlt
+ User: genivi_mct
- Group: genivi_dlt
+ Group: genivi_mct

-DLT user applications run with different user and group than dlt-daemon but with supplimentory group: dlt_user_apps_group
+DLT user applications run with different user and group than mct-daemon but with supplimentory group: mct_user_apps_group

-<basedir>/dlt FIFO will be created by dlt-daemon with
+<basedir>/mct FIFO will be created by mct-daemon with
-    User: genivi_dlt
+    User: genivi_mct
-    Group: dlt_user_apps_group
+    Group: mct_user_apps_group
     Permission: 620

-so that only dlt-daemon can read and only processes in dlt_user_apps_group can write.
+so that only mct-daemon can read and only processes in mct_user_apps_group can write.

-<basedir>/dltpipes will be created by dlt-daemon with
+<basedir>/mctpipes will be created by mct-daemon with
-    User: genivi_dlt
+    User: genivi_mct
-    Group: genivi_dlt
+    Group: genivi_mct
     Permission: 3733 (i.e Sticky bit and SGID turned on)

-<basedir>/dltpipes/dlt<PID> FIFO will be created by dlt application (user lib) with
+<basedir>/mctpipes/mct<PID> FIFO will be created by mct application (user lib) with
     User: <user of the application>
-    Group: genivi_dlt (inherited from <basedir>dltpipes/ due to SGID)
+    Group: genivi_mct (inherited from <basedir>mctpipes/ due to SGID)
     Permission: 620

-Thus DLT user applications (and also or attackers) can create the dlt<PID> FIFO (for communication from dlt-daemon to DLT user application) under <basedir>/dltpipes/.
+Thus DLT user applications (and also or attackers) can create the mct<PID> FIFO (for communication from mct-daemon to DLT user application) under <basedir>/mctpipes/.
 Since sticky bit is set the applications who creates the FIFO can only rename/delete it.

-Since SGID of <basedir>/dltpipes is set the group of dlt<PID> FIFO will be genivi_dlt which enables dlt daemon to have write permission on all the dlt<PID> FIFO.
+Since SGID of <basedir>/mctpipes is set the group of mct<PID> FIFO will be genivi_mct which enables mct daemon to have write permission on all the mct<PID> FIFO.

-One dlt user application cannot access dlt<PID> FIFO created by other dlt user application(if they run with different user).
+One mct user application cannot access mct<PID> FIFO created by other mct user application(if they run with different user).

-Owner group of daemon FIFO directory(Default: /tmp/dlt) (If not set, primary group of dlt-daemon process is used).
+Owner group of daemon FIFO directory(Default: /tmp/mct) (If not set, primary group of mct-daemon process is used).
-Application should have write permission to this group for tracing into dlt.
-For this opton to work, dlt-daemon should have this group in it's supplementary group.
+Application should have write permission to this group for tracing into mct.
+For this opton to work, mct-daemon should have this group in it's supplementary group.

 ## DaemonFifoGroup

 Owner group of daemon FIFO directory
-(If not set, primary group of dlt-daemon process is used) Application should have write permission to this group for tracing into dlt For this opton to work, dlt-daemon should have this group in it's Supplementary group
+(If not set, primary group of mct-daemon process is used) Application should have write permission to this group for tracing into mct For this opton to work, mct-daemon should have this group in it's Supplementary group

-    Default: group of dlt-daemon process (/tmp/dlt)
+    Default: group of mct-daemon process (/tmp/mct)

 # CONTROL APPLICATION OPTIONS